 This small snake is most distinctive for its complete lack of patterning and nearly uniformly brown color.
 Most individuals are gray-brown with a lighter, tan underbelly.
 This is a very small snake and most adults are under a foot (30 cm) long.

-The only other snake this small with similar coloration in Indiana is the eastern wormsnake.
+The only other snake this small with similar coloration in Indiana is the Common Wormsnake.
 To complicate matters, both snakes are commonly found in the same habitat, most often under rocks and logs.
-However, wormsnakes have shiny smooth scales, a pinkish underbelly, a sharp pointed tail, and an indistinct head and neck.
+However, Common Wormsnakes have shiny smooth scales, a pinkish underbelly, a sharp pointed tail, and an indistinct head and neck.

 Ecology and Conservation

 Smooth Earthsnakes can be found along the edges of woodlands or within open woods and scrubland.
 They are secretive and spend much of their time under logs, leaf litter, and rocks.
 Their diet consists mostly of earthworms and insect larvae.

 The Eastern Smooth Earthsnake ranges in parts of Indiana, Illinois, and Iowa, south to Mississippi and Alabama, and west to Texas and Oklahoma.
 The distribution of the Western Smooth Earthsnake extends from New Jersey, west to Ohio, and south to the Florida Panhandle.
 Mixing of the subspecies only occurs in Alabama.